SetProtocol/STIPS/STIPS/STIP-003.md

 Issuance:
 - user sends an input token
 - entire amount of the input token is swapped into the collateral asset (if collateral asset is not equal to input asset)
+- sync called on leverage module
-- the amount of additional collateral needed is calculated
+- the amount of additional collateral including Uniswap and Aave flash loan fees needed is calculated
 - the additional amount needed is flash loaned from Aave
+- collateral is wrapped into CToken / AToken
 - Issuance is performed
 - Refund amount is swapped back to collateral asset
 - Aave flash loan is repaid

 Redemption:
 - user sends input leveraged token
+- sync called on leverage module
-- calculate amount of borrow asset required to redeem
+- calculate amount of borrow asset required to redeem including flash loan and Uniswap fees
 - flash loan borrow asset amount from Aave
 - redeem leveraged token
+- unwrap CToken / AToken
 - sell some of returned collateral asset back to the borrow asset
 - pay back Aave flash loan
 - swap the rest of the collateral asset into the output asset (if borrow asset is not equal to output asset)